Step 1: Member Surveying

 - a random sample telephone survey of members; and

-ETFO contracted a research firm, Strategic Communications (Stratcom) to assist with the surveying process.
-Members received links to the online survey by email from Stratcom.
+ETFO has contracted a research firm, Strategic Communications (Stratcom) to assist with the surveying process.
+Members will receive links to the online survey by email from Stratcom.
+If you have not received a survey link, please email us at email@example.com

 Step 2: CB Committee Developed Goals